emreyilm/MAVGCL/README.md

 - Clone repository
 - Goto main directory  `cd MAVGCL-master/MAVGCL`
 - Run `ant all`
+- INSTALL THIS (sudo apt-get install openjfx) if you receive a compilation error due to missing java components

 **How to start after build  (all platforms):**